-The 1752 Group is a UK-based lobby group and consultancy working to end staff-to-student sexual misconduct in higher education.
-We provide consulting, training and research services.
+The 1752 Group is a UK-based research and lobby organisation working to end staff-to-student sexual misconduct in higher education.

 Nowhere in the world is there adequate knowledge and research on the prevalence and impact of staff sexual misconduct in higher education.